Kabir132/Kabir132/README.md

 You can click the Preview link to take a look at your changes.
 --->

 <h2 align="left">Hi 👋!
-My name is Olaf Piasecki and I'm a front-end dev, from Poland</h2>
+My name is Olaf Piasecki and I'm a frontend-dev, from Poland</h2>

 ###